Code-Institute-Submissions/hangman-5/TESTING.md

 - I noticed a bug where when running on heroku the eneter your username question wouldnt show until a key was pressed, after some research i found on the slack community that adding a \n is what was needed to fix this bug.

+- Had a bug where no gaps were showing in the underscore to symbolise how many letters were needed.
+I fixed this using a new variable which i added to change a space from the show variable to an empty string in the new show_word variable.

 Head back to the [ReadMe file](README.md)